oscarsaleta/PBala/README.md

 Options explained:

+- `-c, --custom-process=/path/to/exec`: Specify a custom path for the Maple/Python/etc executable to use
 - `-e, --create-errfiles`: Save stderr output for each execution in a task_stderr.txt file
 - `-g, --create-memfiles`: Save memory info for each execution in a task_mem.txt file
 - `-h, --create-slavefile`: Save a log of which task is given to which slave in node_info.txt